-1. Enter your scholarship or fellowship income for 2007 1 2.
-Enter the amount from line 1 that was for teaching, research, or any other services.
+1. Enter your scholarship or fellowship income for 2010 1 If you are a degree candidate at an eligible educational institution, go to line 2.
+If you are not a degree candidate at an eligible educational institution, stop here.
+The entire amount is taxable.
+For information on how to report this amount on your tax return, see Reporting Scholarships and Fellowships later in this chapter.
+2. Enter the amount from line 1 that was for teaching, research, or any other services.
 (Do not include amounts received for these items under the National Health Service Corps Scholarship Program or the Armed Forces Health Professions Scholarship and Financial Assistance Program.)
 2 3.
 Subtract line 2 from line 1 3 4.
 Enter the amount from line 3 that your scholarship or fellowship required you to use for other than qualified education expenses 4 5.
 Subtract line 4 from line 3 5 6.
 Enter the amount from line 5 that was used for qualified education expenses required for study at an eligible educational institution.
-This amount is the tax-free part of your scholarship or fellowship income 6 7.
-Subtract line 6 from line 5 7 8.
-Taxable part.
+This amount is the tax-free part of your scholarship or fellowship income 6.
+7. Subtract line 6 from line 5 7.
+8. Taxable part.
 Add lines 2, 4, and 7.
-See Reporting Scholarships and Fellowships for how to report this amount on your tax return 8 and you:
+See Reporting Scholarships and Fellowships for how to report this amount on your tax return 8

-If you qualify for other education benefits (see chapters 2 through 12), you may have to reduce the amount of education expenses qualifying for a specific benefit by the tax-free amount on this line.
+^{} If you qualify for other education benefits (see chapters 2 through 12), you may have to reduce the amount of education expenses qualifying for a specific benefit by the tax-free amount on this line.